Here’s perhaps the most powerful thing you can do to have more impact: join a good community.

 We explain more about why to get involved in the career guide:

-First, the easiest thing to do right now is to join the effective altruism newsletter.
-You’ll be sent a couple of emails that introduce the key ideas; a monthly update on new research; and updates on the occasional event near you.
+The easiest thing to do right now is to join the effective altruism newsletter.
+You’ll be sent a couple of emails that introduce the key ideas; a monthly update on new research; and be notified of the key conferences each year.

-Check out Doing Good Better, a book by our co-founder Will MacAskill.
-Steven Levitt, author of Freakonomics, said it “should be required reading for anyone interested in making the world better”.
-Or read this shorter introduction.
+For a more popular introduction, check out Doing Good Better, a book by our co-founder Will MacAskill (though it’s a little out of date), or his TED talk.
+Steven Levitt, the author of Freakonomics, said the book “should be required reading for anyone interested in making the world better”.

 Another way to get more involved is to visit, or even move to, one of the hubs of the community.
 These are, roughly in descending order of size: San Francisco, London / Oxford / Cambridge, Berlin, Boston, Melbourne / Sydney, New York and Vancouver.
 Read more about why and how to visit.